leoafarias/neardb/README.md

 | S3ForcePathStyle  | Whether to force path style URLs for S3 objects.                                         | bool   |
 | indices           | Create a collection index when document is stored (experimental)                         | bool   |

+### Inspiration
+The design of NearDBs API is heavily inspired by [Firestore](https://firebase.google.com/docs/firestore/).

 ### References
 You are able to store the reference of a collection or document, and use the reference when interacting with them.
 ```typescript